bejayoharen/bjorg.github.io/_drafts/autonomy-vs-clarity.md

 # Leadership by autonomy

 ### What it is
 The most common leadership styles I hear talked about these days focuses on giving goals and then trusting teams to figure out how to achieve them.
-Of course there needs to be clarity on a few points -- eg what the goals are -- for the teams to be able to figure out the details themselves and work autonomously.
-I group these leadership styles together and call it "leadership by autonomy" because that's what it emphasizes.
+I group these leadership styles together and call it "leadership by autonomy" because that's what it emphasizes, however, even in this style, some clarity is still required for the teams to be able to figure out the details themselves and work autonomously.

-Some people take this style of leadership so far that they use different org charts.
+Some people take this style of leadership so far that they design their org charts differently.
 Eg, the [inverted org chart](https://www.organice.app/blog/inverted-org-chart-when-to-use-and-how-to-make-it), with leaders at the bottom, may be used as a visual signal to remind people that the [leaders are servants](https://en.wikipedia.org/wiki/Servant_leadership) of the ICs and that the ICs have the most context and best positioned to make decisions.
-I think inverting the org chart is more useful as a gimmick to get people thinking different about everyone's roles than anything else, but it does show how far people take this idea.
+I think inverting the org chart is more useful as a gimmick to get people thinking differently about everyone's roles than it is of actual practical value, but it does show how far people take this idea.

 A more practical approach might be the [North Star Framework](https://amplitude.com/books/north-star/about-north-star-framework), which aims to give autonomy to teams and individuals by taking top-level goals and breaking them down.
 For example you might start with a top-level goals such as increasing revenue by 15%.
 Then you break the goal into sub goals (eg increase customer retention by 15% and increase number of new customers by 10%).
 The sub-goals can be further broken down until they reach individuals.

 ### When to use it

 I like thinking of leadership by autonomy as the default way an org should work.
 For the huge set of problems that can be broken down into sub-problems and tackled independently without too much coordination, this technique is very powerful.
-This style works great for empowering teams to solve problems, which is very motivating.
-Use this leadership style to use your team's strengths to break down and solve complex problems.
+Empowering teams to solve problems like this is very motivating.

 ### Pitfalls

-Not all problems break down neatly into sub-problems and instead require coordination of multiple teams or even the whole company.
+Not all problems break down neatly into sub-problems -- many require coordination of multiple teams or even the whole company.
 That doesn't mean this style doesn't work, it just means don't use it for problems that require coordinated effort or specific cross-team outcomes to achieve.

 # Leadership by involvement

 ### What it is

-Instead of giving autonomy, some leaders focus more of their time on involving themselves deeply in many decisions.
+Instead of giving autonomy, some leaders focus more of their time on involving themselves deeply in day-to-day work of the team.
 Some people call this "[founder mode](https://paulgraham.com/foundermode.html)", although I'm not sure that term has a clearly agreed-upon definition.

 ### When to use it